Updated December 2022

 This means HR managers must understand their company’s business goals and ensure human resources policies are aligned with those objectives.

-HR leaders without business acumen can’t participate in strategic decision-making at the higher levels.
+HR leaders without business acumen can’t participate in strategic decision-making at the highest levels.
 They don’t grasp the nuances of operations, finance, and strategy for their company.

 Without that understanding, it’s difficult to develop HR initiatives that can truly support company success.